curl/everything-curl/libcurl-verbose.md

 [debug.c](https://curl.haxx.se/libcurl/c/debug.html) that includes a simple trace function to get inspiration from.

-There's also additional details in the [CURLOPT_DEBUGFUNCTION man page](https://curl.haxx.se/libcurl/c/CURLOPT_DEBUGFUNCTION.html).
+There are also additional details in the [CURLOPT_DEBUGFUNCTION man page](https://curl.haxx.se/libcurl/c/CURLOPT_DEBUGFUNCTION.html).